 The Rouge River watershed is a designated Area of Concern (AOC) under the Great Lakes Water Quality Agreement (GLWQA) and has three Beneficial Use Impairments (BUIs) associated with fish and wildlife habitat: Degraded Fish and Wildlife Populations, Degradation of Benthos, and Loss of Fish and Wildlife Habitat.
-The Rouge River Advisory Council (RRAC), the Public Advisory Council (PAC) for the Rouge AOC, in March 2016 approved a list of projects that need to be completed to remove the Rouge AOC habitat BUIs.
+In 2016, the Rouge River Advisory Council (RRAC), the Public Advisory Council (PAC) for the Rouge AOC, recommended a list of projects that need to be completed to remove the Rouge AOC habitat BUIs and it was approved by EPA in 2018.
 As part of that list, habitat restoration at Wayne County's Wilcox Lake and Phoenix Lake were considered as having a significant impact on the removal of the BUIs.